October 11, 2023

 Advertisements

-There are various mortgage combinations to consider when you buy a home.
+There are various mortgage loans to consider when you buy a home.
 Open mortgages have higher interest rates but allow you to pay back the mortgage lender or sell your property sooner.
 Closed mortgages have lower interest rates but limit when you can refinance the loan.

 Portable and assumable mortgages can be transferred from seller to buyer quite easily.
 Conventional mortgages do not require mortgage insurance, while high-ratio mortgages do.